Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 __Use concise wording__

-The definition of consise is to a great deal of information in a few words.
+The definition of concise is to a great deal of information in a few words.
-This means to be brief while retaining comprehensity.
+This means to be brief while retaining comprehensibility.

-Users of the web tend to read small, scannable bits of text better than long sentences.
+Users of the web tend to read small, scan-able bits of text better than long sentences.
 The nVision should utilize concise text in order to help our end users navigate the application.

 __Use simple wording__